lucafisc/fullstack-elevator-dashboard/README.md

 ![screenshot.png](./images/screenshot.png)

-> A full-stack web app implemented using React with TypeScript for the frontend, with user authentication using Auth0.
-Tested with Jest and React testing library.
+> A full-stack web app implemented using Express with TypeScript for the backend, using Auth0 for safeguarding protected routes.
->

-> On the backend, Express.js serves as the API framework, using Auth0 for safeguarding protected routes.
 MongoDB handles database storage.
 API endpoints tested with Jest.

->
+> React with TypeScript are used for the frontend, with user authentication using Auth0 and mobile-first design.
+Tested with Jest and React testing library.

 ## Index